JOKeRiino/React-Shop-FrontEnd/DEVLOG.md

 ## 21.03.2022
 - Added descriptions and comments to all existing components
-- Form now fires product, to add to cart
+- Form now fires product to add to cart
 - Products page now fetches all items (Removed/Specified special fetching limit in gqlQuery)

 ## 22.03.2022